sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 vim /etc/apt/sources.list.d/kubernetes.list

-check the latest version available for an upgrade with the current version of the kubeadm tool installed?: kubeadm upgrade plan
+1. check the latest version available for an upgrade with the current version of the kubeadm tool installed?: kubeadm upgrade plan

-Notes: to upgrade the cluster, upgrade the kubeadm tool first: apt-get upgrade -y kubeadm=1.12.0-00
+2.Notes: to upgrade the cluster, upgrade the kubeadm tool first:

-kubeadm upgrade apply v1.12.0
+kubeadm upgrade apply v1.31.0

-you still see masternodes at v1.11: kubectl get nodes
+3. you still see masternodes at v1.11: kubectl get nodes

 This is because, d output of this command, it shows the versions of kubelets on each of these nodes registered: with the apiserver and not the version of the apiserver itself:

-Upgrade the kubelet on the master node: apt-get upgrade -y kubelet=1.12.0-00 systemctl restart kubelet
+4.Upgrade the kubelet on the master node: apt-get upgrade -y kubelet=1.12.0-00 systemctl restart kubelet

-Upgrade the worker nodes: one at a time: k drain node01 apt-get upgrade -y kubeadm=1.12.0-00 apt-get upgrade -y kubelet=1.12.0-00 kubeadm upgrade node config --kubelet-version v1.12.0 systemctl restart kubelet
+apt-get install kubelet=1.31.0-1.1

-make the node schedulable:
+5.Upgrade the worker nodes: one at a time: k drain node01 apt-get upgrade -y kubeadm=1.12.0-00 apt-get upgrade -y kubelet=1.12.0-00 kubeadm upgrade node config --kubelet-version v1.12.0 systemctl restart kubelet

-kubuectl uncordon node01
+6.make the node schedulable:

-drain the controleplane node:
+kubectl uncordon node01

-k drain controlplane --ignore-daemonsets
+7.drain the controleplane node: k drain controlplane --ignore-daemonsets

 upgrade the control plane components: check the docs for admin with kubeadm:

-install the binaries firs: on cp and worker nodes: https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/
+8. install the binaries first: on cp and worker nodes: https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/

-then follow the rest of the instruction here:
+9.then follow the rest of the instruction here:

 https://v1-30.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/